jrandj/aws-security-specialty/README.md

 1. A security team must present a daily briefing to the CISO that includes a report of which of the company's thousands of EC2 instances and on-premises servers are missing the latest security patches.
 All instances/servers must be brought into compliance within 24 hours so that they do not show up on the next day's report.
 How can the security team fulfill these requirements?
     * Systems Manager Patch Manager can be used to generate the report of out of compliance instances and servers, and to install the missing patches.
 Deploy the latest AMIs is not correct as it will affect the applications running on these systems.

+1. Your department oversees developing an Ecommerce website where customers can browse and purchase products online.
+The application is developed in the AWS platform.
+A wide range of AWS services is used, including EC2, Lambda, CloudFormation, etc. Recently, the internal security auditors asked you to provide a document to state that the related AWS services meet the Payment Card Industry (PCI) compliance.
+How should you provide the document?
+    * A PCI compliance document can be downloaded from AWS Artifact.

+1. You just joined a big IT company as an AWS security specialist.
+Your first assignment is to prepare for an external security audit next month.
+You need to understand how your company uses AWS services and whether they can meet security compliance.
+You know that AWS Artifact can help you provide security compliance evidence to the auditor.
+Which specific areas can AWS Artifact help you?
+    * AWS Artifact can provide a Service Organisation Control (SOC) compliance report and AWS ISO certifications for the AWS infrastructure and services that the company has used.

 ### Identity and Access Management